slongfield/wolfwig/notes/devlog.md

    * I already dislike this scheme.
 Better than what we were doing before, but the encapsulation will make some of the flexability I want to add harder to implement.
    * Want to get it working before I try something different, though.
+ * Got past level 10 on Tetris and saw the rocket.
+The sprites were messed up, so only half of the rocket was properly loaded.

 ### 2019-06-19